 In 1864 the Hunley became the world’s first successful sub and then vanished.
 Found and recovered over a century later, you can see this amazing artifact during weekend tours.

-Nine hands-on exhibits, including a two-story medieval castle, a pirate ship and an art room, allow your children to explore the arts, sciences and humanities through play.
+Nine hands-on exhibits, including a two-story medieval castle, a pirate ship, and art room.
+Allow your children to explore the arts, sciences, and humanities through play!